Museums & Historical Sites

 Is entry free?

-More than 70 artefacts from ancient Egypt, the Levant, Greece, Rome, and Mesopotamia — the civilisations associated with Biblical history.
-A replica Roman helmet is available to try on.
+More than 70 artefacts from ancient Egypt, the Levant, Mesopotamia, Greece, and Rome, plus replicas such as a Roman helmet that visitors can try on.

 Is it suitable for children?